Many people call us after they caused a hit and run accident. It’s surprisingly common and honestly, it could happen to anyone.

 My car got towed.
 Can I pick it up?

-It depends, but it is rarely a problem.
-We get to work right away on sorting this out.
+It depends, but it is rarely a problem to wait.
+We get to work right away on sorting this out when you consult with us.

 If you find yourself in a situation where you committed a hit and run, but aren’t sure what to do next, call us right away.

 We can absolutely help you with every part of this problem.
-Give us a call today!
+Give us a call today at (781) 817-6632 or text me at that number.
+I am usually very responsive to texts.

 (Image via Wikimedia Commons)